-Teylor: Emphasis on the weaponized part.
+Teylor: Emphasis on the "weaponized" part.

-Sydnee: I mean, it's just-we're too big for it to be one thing.
-But, like, there is malicious intent sometimes.
+Sydnee: I mean, it's just- we're too big for it to be one thing.
+But like there is malicious intent sometimes.
 Some of it is incompetence.
 And then there's a lot of apathy.

-And then there's a lot of people who are comfortable enough that they don't pay attention.
+Sydnee: And then there's a lot of people who are comfortable enough that they don't pay attention.
 I don't know.
 It's a mixed bag over here.

 Teylor: We could also never be goofy enough, clearly, for Eurovision.
-I don't think we do-I don't think we do silly goofy very well.
+I don't think we do silly goofy very well.